Ebike Oracle

 Yes.
 Tennessee's general bicycle-helmet law (TCA §55-52-105) requires every rider under 16 to wear a helmet on any bicycle — including Class 1 and Class 2 e-bikes — on a highway, street, or sidewalk.

-Modifying a Class 2 to go faster
+Is it legal to modify a Class 2 to go faster?

 De-restricting a Class 2 so it exceeds the §55-8-301 limits removes it from the electric-bicycle definition and reclassifies it as a moped or motorcycle — requiring registration, a license, and motor-vehicle equipment.
 Modification also typically voids the manufacturer warranty.